CampusConnect Developer Guide

 Use case ends.

-Use cases: UC06 - Undo an execution of command Precondition: At least one valid command has been executed by the user.
+Use case: UC06 - Undo an execution of command Precondition: At least one valid command has been executed by the user.

 MSS